HorizonBeckons/undermount-ac-esphome-thermostat/README.md

-# undermount-ac-esphome-thermostat
+# Undermount AC ESPHome Thermostat with PID Control
-Undermount AC ESPHome Thermostat with PID Control
+This repo is under heavy development.
+The readme will be updated with documenation when it's ready.
+Thanks